 School of Humanities & Behavioral Science

-A major in Spanish at Anderson University offers students a triple focus: language, culture, and literature.
+A major in Spanish at Anderson University offers students a triple focus in language, culture, and literature.
 After successful completion of the program, majors will be equipped to do the following:

-- Comprehend and interpret written and spoken language.
+- Comprehend and interpret the written and spoken language.

 - Express themselves in the written and spoken word of that language.

 - Have a fundamental understanding of the literature and civilizations of the countries represented by the target language.

 - Value other cultures as fellow global citizens.

 - Develop skills to function successfully in cross-cultural environments.

 How can I get involved in the Spanish program?